-The map of adjacent pedestrian and bicycle networks (Figure 8) assumes the future construction of two roadway extensions: Mason Street and Red Cedar Court.
-The alignments shown in Figure 8 differ from those currently shown in the Master Streets Plan.
-These new alignments are recommended for a variety of reasons including equity, feasibility, and circulation.
+The map of adjacent pedestrian and bicycle networks (Figure 21) assumes the future construction of two roadway extensions: Mason Street and Red Cedar Court.
+The alignment shown in Figure 23 differs from that currently shown in the Master Streets Plan.
+These alignments are recommended for a variety of reasons including equity, feasibility, and circulation.